 The faculty of the Nephrology Division consists of a large staff and multiple institutions which provide trainees a broad-based experience in the management of clinical problems and opportunities for a wide variety of research projects.
-The Division offers an extensive research program in the areas of physiology, biochemistry, cell biology, molecular biology and clinical research; including, PKD, CKD, hypertension, as well as a newly developed Teaching Scholars Program.
+The Division offers an extensive research program in the areas of physiology, biochemistry, cell biology, molecular biology and clinical research; including, PKD, CKD, transplantation, hypertension, as well as a newly developed Teaching Scholars Program and Master Clinician Program.

 The training program accepts four new applicants per year.
-Trainees have the option of three to four years of training depending on their interest in research.
+Trainees have the option of three to four years of training depending on their interest.
 The training consists of fifteen months of clinical training and 21 to 45 months of additional training.
-Additional training can be clinical, outcome or basic science research.
+Additional training can be clinical, outcome, basic science or educational research.